Eliza Meteyard: Works

 Meteyard began literary work in 1833 by assisting her eldest brother, a tithe commissioner, in preparing his reports relating to the eastern counties.
-She afterwards became a regular contributor of fiction and social articles to the periodical press, writing in Eliza Cook's Journal, the People's Journal, Tait's Magazine, Chambers's Journal, Household Words, Country Words, and other journals.
+She afterwards became a regular contributor of fiction and social, sanitary, and antiquarian articles to the periodical press, writing in Eliza Cook's Journal, the People's Journal, Tait's Magazine, Chambers's Journal, Household Words, Country Words, and other journals.
 One of the topics she highlighted was women's role in emigration.
 To the first number of Douglas Jerrold's Weekly Newspaper she contributed a leading article; Douglas Jerrold appended the signature of "Silverpen", which she adopted as pen name.
 She gained prizes for essays on Juvenile Depravity and Omnibus Conductors.

 Her first novel was written in 1840 for Tait's Magazine, and republished in 1845 as Struggles for Fame.
+In 1850 she published a tale for young people, 'The Doctor's Little Daughter,' which drew on her own childhood experiences.
 Her most popular novels were Mainstone's House keeper, 1860, and Lady Herbert's Gentle-woman, 1862.
 Between 1850 and 1878 she wrote a series of stories and novels for children.

 Her girls' novel Dora and Her Papa (1869) is "a vivid account of a child's life among antiquarians", based on her visits to Lomberdale Hall, the home and private museum of Thomas Bateman.

 For Howitt's Journal, started by the Quaker husband-and-wife team of William Howitt and Mary Howitt, Meteyard wrote fiction highlighting small-scale social reform.
 Her view of prostitution was based on research in police and prison reports.

-In 1862, Meteyard turned to non-fiction with Hallowed Spots of Ancient London and in 1865–6 her major Life of Josiah Wedgwood, in two volumes.
+In 1862, Meteyard turned to non-fiction with Hallowed Spots of Ancient London and in 1865–6 published the Life of Josiah Wedgwood, in two volumes.
 She used the Wedgwood papers collected by Joseph Mayer; she also acknowledged help from Bennett Woodcroft and Samuel Smiles.
 This work was followed in 1871 by A Group of Englishmen (1795–1815), being Records of the younger Wedgwoods and their Friends.
 In 1875 she wrote The Wedgwood Handbook, a Manual for Collectors, and contributed the letterpress descriptions to Wedgwood and his Works, 1873, Memorials of Wedgwood, 1874, Choice Examples of Wedgwood Ware, 1879, and a Catalogue of Wedgwood Manufactures.

 The Orlando Project ("Women’s Writing in the British Isles from the Beginnings to the Present", run by Cambridge University Press) states that Meteyard's "work suffered from the pressure to earn, but her journalism in particular is nevertheless powerful in its treatment of the economic and social ills of women."